 First of all, only consider contractors with written proposals, quoting a fixed price for an itemized list of all of the materials and labor used for your project.
 Estimates are just that, an estimate of what you can expect to pay and are not a fixed price.
 Be wary of estimates, cost-plus quotes and proposals quoting for time and materials, as both of these have a way of escalating far beyond what you expected the job to cost.

 Be sure that your proposal includes a procedure for handling change orders, and a statement that the contractor will provide lien waivers for himself and all subs and suppliers.
 You should also not be required to pay anything upfront, because reputable contractors have adequate credit and cash flow to cover initial labor and materials.

 When comparing quotes, you may see some large price differences.
 Is a proposal really low?
 This contractor either doesn't understand the scope of the job or deliberately underbid to get the job and will likely discover several unexpected problems that are not covered in the original contract and will require additional cash outlay.
 If you receive quotes from contractors without the proper licensing and insurance, then they will almost always have a much lower price, because they are putting all of the liability on you.

 If you’re left with more than one contractor meeting all of the above requirements, then you have a true basis for price comparison.
-Even then, price may not be the best factor to choose from, as some contractors offer a price match guarantee for quotes coming from qualified contractors.
+Even then, price may not be the best factor to choose from, as some contractors offer a Competitive Price Guarantee for quotes coming from qualified contractors.
 Choose the contractor you felt listened to your needs best and has shown you reason to believe they will be the easiest to work with.